clbustos/statsample/README.md

 $ sudo gem install statsample-optimization
 ```

-If you use Ruby 1.8, you should compile statsample-optimization, usign parameter <tt>--platform ruby</tt>
+If you use Ruby 1.8, you should compile statsample-optimization, using parameter <tt>--platform ruby</tt>

 ```bash
 $ sudo gem install statsample-optimization --platform ruby